-Produced in conjunction with West LegalEdcenter, PBI offers a series of free (to Member Law Firms) or low-cost webinars.
-These webinars, some of which carry CLE credits, focus on topics ranging from reprising sessions from the most recent Annual Conference to how to involve your law firm or corporate legal department in discrete and meaningful pro bono projects.
+Produced in conjunction with West LegalEdcenter, PBI offers a series of low-cost webinars.
+These programs, which generally offer CLE credits, focus on topics ranging from reprising sessions from the most recent Annual Conference to how to current and evolving issues in legal pro bono.

 Registration is free for Law Firm Pro Bono Project Member Law Firms.
-Contact Director of Strategic Communications David Lipscomb for the promotional code to register for any of the programs or get podcasts of the programs on demand free of charge.
+Law firm participants should contact Law Firm Pro Bono Project Assistant Eva Richardson for the promotional code to register for the live programs or get them on demand free of charge once they have aired.

 Corporate participants should contact Corporate Pro Bono Project Assistant Eric Florenz for registration information.